Morwey/ezreverse/PythonShinyDeployment.md

-Here is a brief manuel for Python shiny app deplotment
+Here is a brief manuel for Python shiny app deployment

 ### Deploy to shinyapps.io (cloud hosting)